openyurtio/openyurt.io/docs/installation/openyurt-prepare.md

 ---
 title: OpenYurt Precondition
 ---
-## 1.Background
+## 0.Background

 OpenYurt should change kubernetes component configurations to adapt to edge environment.
-The components include: CoreDNS,KubeProxy etc。
+The components include: Kube-Controller-Manager, CoreDNS,KubeProxy etc。

+## 1. Kube-Controller-Manager Adjustment

+In order to make the yurt-controller-mamanger to work properly, we need to turn off the default nodelifecycle controller in Kube-Controller-Manager.
+The nodelifecycle controller can be disabled by restarting the kube-controller-manager with a proper `--controllers`option.
+Assume that the original option looks like `--controllers=*,bootstrapsigner,tokencleaner`, to disable the nodelifecycle controller, we change the option to `--controllers=-nodelifecycle,*,bootstrapsigner,tokencleaner`.

+If the kube-controller-manager is deployed as a static pod on the master node, and you have the permission to log in to the master node, then above operations can be done by revising the file `/etc/kubernetes/manifests/kube-controller-manager.yaml`.
+After revision, the kube-controller-manager will be restarted automatically.

 ## 2. CoreDNS Adjustment

 In general, CoreDNS uses deployment as workload.
 But in cloud-edge scenario, domain name resolution could not cross `NodePool`, so CoreDNS need to use `Daemonset` or `YurtAppDaemon` to deploy.
 Its main function is to resolve hostname to tunnelserver address.

-### 2.1 CoreDNS Modification
+### 2.1 Configure CoreDNS ConfigMap

-Add hosts for `coredns` `ConfigMap` of `kube-system` `namespace`：
+Add hosts for `coredns` `ConfigMap` in `kube-system` `namespace`：

 ```yaml
         hosts /etc/edge/tunnel-nodes {